ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 Q. What’s something most people don’t know about Barnie's?
 A. Most people don't know that not every coffee shop uses grande, tall.
 Most people that don't come here don't know we serve beer and wine.
-That's a big part of at night, a lot of people come here for that.
+At night, a lot of people come here for that.
 We have big jazz nights where a lot of people drink.
 Most people just assume it's coffee.

 _____________________________________________________________________________________________________
 BARISTA INTERVIEW: COFFEE CULTURE

 Caitlyn Vinci, 22, has been a barista at Coffee Culture on NW 13th street for two years.
-She listens to a wide variety of music — which comes in handy when the shop hosts open mic night.
+She listens to a wide variety of music, which comes in handy when the shop hosts open mic night.
 She’s not always in Gainesville, but when she is, she makes Coffee Culture her coffee house of choice.
 Meet your barista, Caitlyn Vinci:

 Q. Why Coffee Culture?
 What makes it different?
 A. I would say the coffee’s really good and really cheap, and all the people here are really friendly, and the service here is awesome.

 Q. What’s your best part about working at Coffee Culture?
 A. The best part about working here is getting to make coffee for a living and getting to work with really awesome people.
-And the customer base is really cool, too.
+And the customer base is really cool too.

 Q. What’s the worst part about working at Coffee Culture?
 A. Honestly, there’s really no bad part, but I would say just having a job where you have to deal with the public is probably the worst part.

 Q. It’s a customer’s first time.
 What do you recommend?
 A. It depends on what you like.
 If you like sweet drinks, we have a lot of flavored lattes that are really good.
-We also have monthly specials every month that are good to try.
+We also have monthly specials that are good to try.
 And if you don’t like drinks that are sweet, I would suggest my favorite drink, which is an Americano.

 Q. What’s the most popular drink?
 A. It’s hard to say because people order so many different things, but I would say probably the vanilla latte and just regular coffee.